dexX7/mastercore-rpc-tests/README.md

 ### [test_cancel_pair_and_lookup.py](test_cancel_pair_and_lookup.py)
-Tests creation of several offers and cancellation with the "cancel-pair" command as well as the appearance of offers in the orderbook provided by RPC call getorderbook_MP.
+Tests creation of several offers and cancellation with the "cancel-pair" command as well as the appearance of offers in the orderbook provided by RPC call omni_getorderbook.

 ### [test_cancel_everything.py](test_cancel_everything.py)
 Tests the effects of valid "cancel-everything" commands of the token exchange within the same ecosystem.